royalcms/royalcms-streamer/README.md

-# Streamer
+# Royalcms Streamer

-Streamer is an Object-Oriented API for PHP streams.
+Royalcms Streamer is an Object-Oriented API for PHP streams.

 ## Why should I use Streams?